mtkp/ring-dev/README.md

-This tool is designed to fill a gap when replacing leiningen with tools.deps.alpha if previously relying on the useful [lein-ring](https://github.com/weavejester/lein-ring) plugin. ring-dev enables basic functionality similar to `lein ring server-headless`.
+This tool is designed to fill a gap when replacing leiningen with tools.deps.alpha if previously relying on the useful [lein-ring](https://github.com/weavejester/lein-ring) plugin. ring-dev enables basic functionality for running a development ring jetty server, similar to `lein ring server-headless`.
 Currently there are no plans to mimic the packaging commands of lein-ring (e.g. `lein ring uberwar`).